Psykotikism/Mutant_Tanks/README.md

 3. Automatically generate config files for up to 66 players, all difficulties specified by `z_difficulty`, maps installed on the server, game modes specified by `sv_gametypes` and `mp_gamemode`, days of the `week`, and all possible `finale stages`.

 ## Questions You May Have
 > If you have any questions that aren't addressed below, feel free to message me or post on this [thread](https://forums.alliedmods.net/showthread.php?t=302140).
+Read the INFORMATION.md file to learn about every setting/feature available.
 Visit the [Wiki](https://github.com/Psykotikism/Mutant_Tanks/wiki) for more information, including examples and/or tutorials.

 ### Main Features
 1. How do I make my own Mutant Tank?